-If future ordinances are initiated that would expand the application of this policy to private projects, that process will include public review and input.
+If City staff recommends additional measures regarding private projects, that process will include public review and input.

 5. Complete Streets Program.
-The City will implement this policy through a Complete Streets Action Plan and Program based in Austin Transportation Department.
+The City will implement this policy through a Complete Streets Program based in Austin Transportation Department.
 The Program will be developed and implemented in consultation with the Public Works Department and other departments and partners.
-It will be appropriately staffed to provide multi-modal transportation planning, and interdepartmental coordination and communications, in coordination with the Bicycle Program and a Pedestrian Program.
+It will be appropriately staffed to provide multi-modal transportation planning; it will be coordinated with City programs and initiatives for bicycling, pedestrians, transit and on trails.
 Program staff will facilitate development of a Pedestrian Master Plan.